UA-Carpentries-Workshops/Goat_Path_Git_Lesson/README.md

 # The Goat Path Git Lesson
-This is the miminum viable git lesson for researchers, also known as the "Goat Path Git."
+This is the miminum viable git lesson for researchers also known as the "Goat Path Git."
 The Oxford definition of goat path is: A (narrow) path or track, especially on a hillside or mountain, such as is made by goats.
-Here we take a narrow path in describing git that is useful for researchers that need versioning in their day to day professional lives.
+Here we take a narrow path in describing git that is useful for researchers who need versioning in their day-to-day professional lives.

 Why a goat path?
-Well a goat path can be the shortest (and possibly the safest) path to follow in a remote place you're not familiar with (exactly how researchers learning code often feel about versioning technologies).
-The beauty of a goat path is that something (quite possibly actual goats) have followed that path so many times it's actually cut a path through the vegetation.
-If it wasn't safe it's very likely the path wouldn't get cut because those things wouldn't be able to retread their path.
+Well a goat path can be the shortest (and possibly the safest) path to follow in a remote place you're not familiar with; this is exactly how researchers learning code often feel about versioning technologies.
+The beauty of a goat path is that something (quite possibly actual goats) has followed that specific path so many times it's actually cut a visible and easy to follow trail.
+If it wasn't safe, it's very likely the path wouldn't get cut in the first place, because those things wouldn't be able to retread their path over and over again.

 In case you've never seen a goat path before: this is one.